kpn-dsh/dsh-cli/README.md

 This project provides a tool to call functions on the DSH resource management API from the command line of your workstation or from a script.
-Some of the capabilities of the tool are:
+Some of the capabilities of the `dsh` tool are:

 * Calling all operations exposed in the DSH resource management API from either the command line or from a script.
 * Many additional and easier to use functions are provided.
 * Extensive help information on each level using the `--help` and `-h` flags, including listings of all available operations.
-* Configuring platform and tenant credentials interactively via the tool.
+* Configuring platform and tenant credentials interactively via the `dsh` tool.
   Sensitive passwords are stored in your computer's keychain, if available.
 * Retrieving information about the available platforms.
 * Opening web applications (e.g. the console, the swagger ui or the vhost of your app or service)